asanka-code/EMvidence/README.md

 ```
 Now, open a web browser and goto the URL http://0.0.0.0:5000/.
 You can login by using *emvidence* as the username and password.

+## Usage
+This section is yet to be written.

 #### To Do:

 - Dashboard should display a summary of data and supported features of the framework.